Hermiston, Oregon: Workforce

-The Greater Hermiston area, which encompasses the Hermiston, Umatilla, Stanfield, & Echo zip codes, and equates to a less than 10-minute commuting distance, has seen strong job growth since 2012.
+The Greater Hermiston area, which encompasses the Hermiston, Umatilla, Stanfield, and Echo ZIP codes, and equates to a less than 10-minute commuting distance, has seen strong job growth since 2012.
 The Hermiston area added 2,930 jobs from 2012 to 2022, which equates to 91% of all net job growth in Umatilla County over that time.
 More recently, Greater Hermiston accounted for 114% of Umatilla County job gains from 2019 to 2022 as a result of 1,121 jobs added compared to net losses of 74 and 48 jobs in Pendleton and Milton-Freewater respectively.

-Hermiston has the largest 30-mile-radius workforce in Eastern Oregon.
+Hermiston has the largest 30-mile radius workforce in Eastern Oregon.
 According to 2022 U.S. Census estimates, there were 144,664 people actively employed and living within a 30-mile radius of Hermiston; in comparison, there are 101,119 in the next-largest 30-mile regional Labor Shed in Bend.
 Hermiston-area employers benefit greatly from the proximity of the Tri-Cities in Washington which, based on light traffic, and easy freeway access, is approximately 30–35 minutes to the north of Hermiston.
 This proximity also allows dual-income households good access to employment opportunities for both wage earners.